Skip to main content

 4. Merchants can verify the token and contact agent_identity@kyalabs.io to confirm principal identity (with user consent)

 No card is issued.
 No money moves.
-Badge is the identity layer — the skeleton key that lets authorized agents through while bot defenses stay intact.
+Badge is the identity layer — the verified handshake that lets authorized agents through while bot defenses stay intact.

 Badge Token Lifecycle